thatstoasty/prism/README.md

 - It is difficult to have recursive relationships, not passing the command to the arg validator for now.
 - Until `Error` is implements `CollectionElement`, `ArgValidator` functions return a string and throw the error from the caller.
 - Non string flags without a value or default value will fail unless empty string can be converted to that type.
 Will update flags so they're typed.
+- Switch arg parsing algorithm to not require an `=` for flag assignment

 ### Bugs